f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 *Challenge 4 – Investigate an Alert*

-* Let’s put our Sec.
-Analyst hats on and start developing context surrounding the Alerts activity.
+* Let’s put our Security Analyst hats on and start developing context surrounding the Alerts activity.

 * First let’s start by selecting any Alert.
    * View in **Group View**